 Northern Italy is one of the most beautiful and plentiful travel spots in Europe.
-Milan is a fantastic city but it is also a great place to base yourself from and embark on some day trips from Milan around the regional area.
+Milan is a fantastic city but it is also a great place to base yourself and embark on some day trips from Milan around the regional area.

 This is a Milan day trips guide to some of my favorites and how to do them yourself.

 Milan is perfectly situated to explore some of the most wonderful places in Northern Italy within a day.
 The Italian train network is fast and efficient which is ideal for day trips.

 To honor these amazing Milan day trips made possible by a network of trains that people that aren’t deprived of public transportation (Americans) complain about, I have put together a list of 10 wonderful day trips from Milan.